 - Appropriate governance at Board and ExCo level.
-The Risk Appetite of the Bank is set by the Board.
-This is done on, at least, an annual basis as part of the strategic planning process, - The Risk Appetite is driven by both top-down Board leadership and bottom-up involvement of business units, - To facilitate embedding of risk appetite into the Bank and its culture, - To evaluate opportunities for appropriate risk taking and act as a defence against excessive risk-taking, - To promote robust discussions, - To be adaptive to changes in business and market conditions, - To cover all activities at the Bank, - That Board level appetite changes should drive real changes in risk taking at the business level, - That risk taking is calibrated to the Bank's long term sustainability, - That risk appetite setting is an integral part of the Bank's strategy.
+The Risk Appetite of the Bank is set by the Board on an annual basis as part of the strategic planning process and monitored throughout the year; - Risk Appetite is driven by both top-down Board leadership and bottom-up involvement of business units; - To facilitate embedding of risk appetite into the Bank and its culture; - To evaluate opportunities for appropriate risk taking and act as a defence against excessive risk-taking; - To promote robust discussions; - To be adaptive to changes in business and market conditions; - To cover all activities at the Bank; - That Board level appetite changes should drive real changes in risk taking at the business level; - That risk taking is calibrated to the Bank's long term sustainability; and - That risk appetite setting is an integral part of the Bank's strategy.

-The Risk Appetite Framework consists of: Risk Preferences, Risk Tolerances and 'Targets and Limits'.
+The Risk Appetite Framework consists of: Risk Preferences, Risk Tolerances and Limits.
 Risk appetite is linked to overall business strategy, including assessment of new business opportunities, liquidity, funding and capital planning.